 Another technical tip – I’ve been using Nik Silver Efex Pro for many years, but hadn’t upgraded since DxO bought the suite from Google.
 Realising that there would come a time when it would no longer work with the current version of Lightroom I bit the bullet and upgraded.
 I’ll write a review presently, but there is one killer difference.
-DxO have included a new tool in the suite, Perspective Efex that is hands down the best wide angle lens distortion correction tool I have come across.
+DxO has included a new tool in the suite, Perspective Efex that is hands down the best wide-angle lens distortion correction tool I have come across.
 Way better than the very basic tools in Lightroom!

 So should Andalucia in Infrared become a project?
 I think it probably should, watch this space and see how I get on!